Empirical Bayes Matrix Factorization: Fitting the EBMF Model

 Step 4, the update of $\prec$, involves computing the expected squared residuals:

-This is straightforward provided the first and second moments of $\ql$ and $\qf$ are available.
-(See Appendix \ref{sec:est_var} for details of the update.)
+This is straightforward provided the first and second moments of $\ql$ and $\qf$ are available (see Appendix \ref{sec:est_var} for details).

 Steps 5 and 6 are essentially identical except for switching the role of $\l$ and $\f$.
-A key result is that each of these steps can be achieved by solving a simpler problem -- the Empirical Bayes normal means (EBNM) problem.
+One of our key results is that each of these steps can be achieved by solving a simpler problem---the Empirical Bayes normal means (EBNM) problem.
 The next subsection (\ref{sec:ebnm}) describes the EBNM problem, and the following subsection (\ref{sec:ebmf_and_ebnm}) details how this can be used to solve Steps 5 and 6.

-\subsubsection{The EBNM problem}
+\subsection{The EBNM Problem}

 Suppose we have observations $\bx = (x_1,\dots,x_n)$ of underlying quantities $\btheta=(\theta_1,\dots,\theta_n)$, with independent Gaussian errors with known standard deviations $\bs = (s_1,\dots,s_n)$.
 Suppose further that the elements of $\btheta$ are assumed i.i.d. from some distribution, $g \in \G$.
 That is,